 - with individual URL

-- on category page
+- each category page shows the blog post

 - on blog index page, especially when you have chosen to show the full post